Welcome to Volume 4 of Executed to Suppress His Message.

 … that they may all be one; even as You, Father, are in Me and I in You, that they also may be in Us, so that the world may believe that you sent Me.
 The glory which You have given Me I have given to them, that they may be one, just as We are one; I in them and You in Me, that they may be perfected in unity, so that the world may know that You sent Me, and loved them, even as You have loved Me (John 17:21-23).

-And now we know God’s primary reason for making His spiritual home inside the Bride of Christ:
+And now you know God’s primary reason for making His spiritual home inside the Bride of Christ:

 God’s eternal presence within Christ’s Bride will empower her with the love, wisdom and passion she needs to inspire the entire creation to know, believe and follow Her Husband, thereby bringing the opportunity of salvation and eternal life to everyone.